mbgg/public/infrastructure/trax_installation/installation.md

 `gluster volume status`

-Now you can **define vmstore as GlusterFS in proxmox through its web interface**.
-If you perform this, you cannot change gluster parameters unless you destroy the gluster cluster

-### add glusterfs volume with config file

-if you disable nfs on gluster, you have to configure storage by config file
+as you disabled nfs on gluster, you have to configure storage by config file

 put this in `/etc/pve/storage.cfg`